abstractoperators/aiden/docs/deployment.md

 Repeat steps 6-9 for the production environment:

-1. Execute "build and push parameterized runtime to staging" action
+1. Execute "build and push parameterized runtime to staging and prod" action
 2. Get fresh auth token
 3. Retrieve production runtime list
 4. Update each production runtime